[Updated April 30, 2021]

-Many of us are focused on the dangers of COVID-19 right now and understandably so.
+Many of us remain focused on the dangers of COVID-19 right now and understandably so.

-But there is another vector for infectious diseases that we shouldn’t forget about at this time of year:
+But there is another vector for infectious diseases that we shouldn’t forget about at this time of year, especially as things open back up and we are able to spend more time outdoors:

-However, it’s also tick season, and as a fellow outdoor photographer who lives in an area that is endemic for tick-borne diseases, I want to give you some reminders and guidelines about how to protect yourself while spending more time in nature.
+The transition to the spring season in the Northern Hemisphere also signals the start of tick season.
+As a fellow outdoor photographer who lives in an area that is endemic for tick-borne diseases, I want to give you some reminders and guidelines about how to protect yourself while spending more time in nature.

 Whether you are belly down in your backyard getting a macro shot of a flower or trekking in the mountains, if you follow these tips, you will reduce the chance of getting bit by a tick this season.